-HEPA Air Cleaners, HEPA air purifiers, Sealed HEPA vacuum cleaners and natural Zeolite heavy metal detox products that remove lead, mercury, barium and other heavy metals from the body by safe oral chelation are now more important than ever to utilize as tools to protect your health and life from lead poisoning that has proven to be a common factor as it makes its way into your body from the water you drink, the food you eat and from the very air that you breathe in everyday life!
+HEPA Air Cleaners, HEPA air purifiers, Sealed HEPA vacuum cleaners that remove lead and other heavy metals from the body are now more important than ever to utilize as tools to protect your health and life from lead poisoning that has proven to be a common factor as it makes its way into your body from the air that you breathe in everyday life!

-The report below is absolute evidence that lead poisoning is without question causing permanent physical brain damage creating learning disabilities and debilitating diseases to a huge amount of people that include both adults, children and baby’s throughout our society!
+The report below is absolute evidence that lead poisoning is without question causing permanent physical brain damage creating learning disabilities and debilitating diseases to a huge amount of people including both adults, children and baby’s throughout our society!

-It is horribly unfortunate that to stay healthy people must now invest their hard earned money into purchasing the products mentioned above to protect themselves and their families from lead poisoning, other heavy metals and toxic chemicals due to constant and often heavy exposures in everyday life.
+It is horribly unfortunate that to stay healthy people must now invest their hard-earned money into purchasing the products mentioned above to protect themselves and their families from lead poisoning, other heavy metals, and toxic chemicals due to constant airborne exposures in everyday life.

-Here are some of the environmental products we provide to people to remove heavy metals and toxic chemicals from peoples indoor environments and body’s.
+Here are some of the environmental products we provide to people to remove heavy metals and toxic chemicals from people’s indoor air environments and bodies.

 Please read the urgent reports below!

 Functional MRI Shows Permanent Brain Damage From Lead Poisoning in Early Childhood

 December 7, 2009 (Chicago, Illinois) — New research using functional magnetic resonance imaging (MRI) to evaluate brain function has found that adults who were exposed to lead as young children incur permanent brain injury.

 The results, which were presented here at the Radiological Society of North America 95th Scientific Assembly and Annual Meeting, should challenge the notions that the damage from lead poisoning reverses as children grow into adulthood and that their blood lead levels decrease over time.